-Name and Job Title Employment Contract Duration Notice Period Termination Provision Executive Directors A R Bantock Unlimited 3 months by the Other than for misconduct, the Company must pay Mr Executive Director Company and the employee Bantock 12 months salary to terminate his contract.
-In the case of take-over, and if Mr Bantock is not offered a similar position and terms of employment, the Company must pay Mr Bantock 12 months salary to terminate his contract.
-D A Jones Exploration Director Unlimited 3 months by the Company and the employee In the case of take-over, and if Dr Jones is not offered a similar position and terms of employment, the Company must pay Dr Jones 12 months salary to terminate his contract.
-Doug Jones commenc ed his employment on 3 Sep tember 2007.
+Name and Job Title Employment Contract Duration Notice Period Termination Provisions Executive Directors A R Bantock Executive Director Unlimited 3 months by the Company and the employee Other than for misconduct, the Company must pay Mr Bantock 12 months salary to terminate his contract.
+In the case of a take- over, and if Mr Bantock is not offered a similar position and terms of employment, the Company must pay Mr Bantock 12 months salary to terminate his contract.
+D A Jones Exploration Director Unlimited 3 months by the Company and the employee In the case of a take-over, and if Dr Jones is not offered a similar position and terms of employment, the Company must pay Dr Jones 12 months salary to terminate his contract.

+Doug Jones commenced his employment on 3 September 2007.